katsuroo/aws-lambda-starter/README.md

 The project is structured in a way that it can be ran as either lambda services or as a standalone node express app.

+Uses swagger to generate function handlers and tests based on api spec.

 ## Getting started: